16pixels/Valisette/docs/guide/README.md

 Valisette is still a work in progress.
 There are a few things that it currently does not support but are planned:

-* Existing project installation mode with soft copy
+* CLI for Installation over existing project
-* Existing project updater (mainly for webpack files)
+* CLI for project upgrade (mainly for package.json and webpack files)
 * [Advanced code splitting](https://hackernoon.com/the-100-correct-way-to-split-your-chunks-with-webpack-f8a9df5b7758) by making every chunk a bundle

 Contributions are welcome!